 Outside Camp Ripley, pine trees and prairie stand sentinel

-CAMP RIPLEY -- Two years ago, Minnesota lawmakers jump started efforts to keep the area around Minnesota’s main military base green and free from development.
+CAMP RIPLEY, Minn. — Two years ago, Minnesota lawmakers jump started efforts to keep the area around Minnesota's main military base green and free from development.

 On Thursday, Camp Ripley's Sentinel Landscape Program celebrated the progress it had made since then, and informed community members about how to become a part of the effort.
 An information fair inside the "Hangar" conference center helped attendees find out more about how they can protect and restore the watersheds and land environments around the base.